 When the charges and assessments are complete, the retailer can choose to allocate the costs to the actual landed cost module.
 When the customs entry is complete, the custom entry record needs to be confirmed.
-Non-merchandise invoices are created automatically from confirmed customs entries.
+Non-merchandise invoices are created automatically from confirmed customs entries in the Oracle Retail Invoice Matching application.